 Debby Dodds, BFA, New York University; MFA creative writing, Antioch University.
-Debby is an academic and SAT tutor at Catlin Gabel and has taught classroom programs at many schools in Portland, Los Angeles and on the East Coast.
+Debby recently signed a publishing contract for her first YA novel to hit the shelves (and electronic devices) in 2017.
+She freelances with xo,Jane.
+She's an academic and SAT tutor at Catlin Gabel and has taught classroom programs at many schools in Portland, Los Angeles, and on the East Coast.
 She was a professional actress in New York City and Los Angeles and worked for Disney for over a decade.
-Her writing has been published in many websites, magazines and book anthologies, including three NY Times bestsellers.
-She is associate editor of a magazine, performs comedy with "Spilt Milk," and is the proud mom of a ten year-old daughter.
+Her writing has been published in many websites, magazines, and book anthologies, including three NY Times bestsellers.
+She is associate editor of a magazine, performs comedy with "Spilt Milk," and is the proud mom of a 11-year-old daughter.
 She loves inspiring young writers in a fun and creative environment.

 Stuart Evensen, BA, Georgetown University; MBA Wharton School; MAT Lewis & Clark College.
-Stuart teaches AP US History and US History at Lakeridge High School.
-As a professional photographer Mr. Evensen has self-published four volumes of his work; HarlemScapes, Faces of Vietnam, Faces of Cuba and Faces of Portland.
-He has been binding books for over twenty years and his work is available in twenty four retail locations across the country.
+Stuart teaches AP US history and US history at Lakeridge High School.
+As a professional photographer Mr. Evensen has self-published four volumes of his work: HarlemScapes, Faces of Vietnam, Faces of Cuba and Faces of Portland.
+He has been binding books for over 20 years and his work is available in 24 retail locations across the country.

 Ric Fry, BA conservation biology, Columbia University; Hudson Valley ecology, City University of NY; Montessori Certification, AMI WA.; anthropology, University of Western Ontario.
 Ric has been teaching elementary students for 24 years and currently teaches Lower School woodshop at Catlin Gabel.